tasiomendez/iac-modelling-doml/README.md

 # DOML Language Definition

-This repository contains the definition files for DevOps Modelling Language (DOML) using XText for Eclipse.
+This repository contains the definition files for DevOps Modelling Language (DOML) using Xtext for Eclipse.
 DOML models different infrastructure environments, by means of abstractions hiding the specificities and technicalities of the current solutions.

 There are two different grammars defined in this repository which are related in order to re-use blocks of code which are in common.
 The aim of the RMDF grammar is defining resources on the concrete infrastructure layer.
 The DOML grammar allows the user to use these resources in order to describe application's components and how they relate to each other.

 ## Installation

 This software requires to have installed [Eclipse](https://www.eclipse.org/downloads/) and Java.
-It also requires to install Xtext, a framework for development of programming languages and domain-specific languages and Xpect, a unit- and integration-testing framework based in JUnit.
+It also requires to install Xtext, a framework for development of programming languages and domain-specific languages, and Xpect, a unit- and integration-testing framework based in JUnit.

+### Requirements

+- Eclipse 4.19 (2021-03) which requires Java 11 or newer JRE/JDK from [Oracle downloads](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
+- Xtext 2.25.0 or newer
+- Xpect 0.2.0 or newer for testing purposes (optional)

 ### Installing Xtext